Frustrated team, inefficient processes, overwhelmed brain . . . you know how it feels when your business tends to fade fast.

 - Define the hierarchy — Don’t dump everything in folders.
 Focus on a logical progression and categorize the folders either by project, client, or department.

 - Label them right — Hey, don’t rush when saving files in folders.
-Name everything descriptively to save time and frustration as you search later on.
+Name everything descriptively (like client’s name or project name) to save time and frustration as you search later on.

 - Create shortcuts –—While an efficient folder structure is your savior in most scenarios, you need shortcuts for the most commonly used folders and subfolders.
 But, don’t flood your system with shortcuts either.
 Go easy on them.